delucis/cs.utensils/CONTRIBUTING.md

 3. Commit your changes to your branch
 4. Open a pull request
 5. Drink that carrot juice you’ve been saving for a special moment. :rabbit: :tada:

+### Wait, aren’t there any rules? :cop:

+No, not really?
+Be kind to one another?

+Oh!
+And if you’re adding a new abstraction, please also add a helpfile with a `.maxhelp` extension to the `help` directory and reference documentation with a `.maxref.xml` extension to the `docs` directory.
+That way future humans (and others?!) will be able to figure out what your thingamajig does.

+If you don’t know how to create those, DO NOT FEAR!
+Open a pull request regardless and we can work on it together. :two_hearts: